Installation on Windows

 This is optional and not required if you want to skip this please continue here

-Inside WSL, you can find the root of your Windows filesystem at mounted at /mnt/c.
-Inside Windows, you can find the root of your WSL filesystem as a network mount at \\wsl$\Ubuntu-20.04.
+Inside Windows, you can find the root of your WSL filesystem as a network mount at \\wsl$\Ubuntu-20.04

 Accessing the WSL filesystem from Windows and the Windows filesystem from WSL is slow, and the Windows filesystem lacks support for Linux file permissions.
-We strongly recommend that you install your WSL applications inside of the WSL filesystem.
+We strongly recommend that you install your WSL applications inside the WSL filesystem.

 We consider the WSL environment superior to "native" Windows for most development work.
 To work around the two-systems "split brain" problem, we therefore recommend you to install and run all your code and dependencies inside the Ubuntu-20.04 environment.
 This allows you to work in the same way as on a native Ubuntu system, with very comparable performance.